Germany's 'lavish' plan to expand Berlin chancellery faces controversy | DW | 23.08.2021

 "It isn't a coincidence that the new one is virtually the opposite (of Hitler's Reichskanzlei) — abstract and transparent," Hoyer added.
 "The amount of glass is to show there are no dodgy dealings going on.
 The conceptual arguments far outweighed the aesthetics."

-The dome of the Reichstag can be easily seen from the chancellery - where Angela Merkel here receives former US President Barack Obama
+The Reichstag's dome can be easily seen from the chancellery — where Merkel is seen with ex-US President Obama

 And the new extension will follow that aesthetic.

-Helge Braun, Chancellor Angela Merkel's head of the chancellery, said in 2019 the plan is necessary because the current space is inadequate.
-The staff is squeezed into the space and many have to work in external offices, he claims.
-In addition to around 400 new offices, foot bridges and tunnels, a winter garden and a helipad are planned to be integrated into the "campus" design by Berlin firm Axel und Schultes Frank, which resembles a large oval.
+Helge Braun, Chancellor Angela Merkel's head of the chancellery, said in 2019 the plan was necessary because the current space was inadequate.
+The staff is squeezed into the space, and many have to work in external offices, he claims.
+In addition to around 400 new offices, footbridges and tunnels, a winter garden and a helipad are planned to be integrated into the "campus" design by Berlin firm Axel und Schultes Frank, which resembles a large oval.

 Critics point out that the chancellery is already one of the largest seats of a leader in the Western world, and the new extension will make it bigger than the White House in the US and the Elysee Palace in Paris.
 And commentators have balked at the cost — but there is also a more subtle criticism at play.

-"New German megalomania," conservative daily Frankfurter Allgemeine Zeitung wrote in response to the latest blueprints in 2020; while a headline in liberal weekly Die Zeit suggested the extension represents an attempt to turn Germany into some kind of "grand presidential state."
+"New German megalomania," conservative daily Frankfurter Allgemeine Zeitung wrote in response to the latest blueprints in 2020, while a headline in liberal weekly Die Zeit suggested the extension represented an attempt to turn Germany into some kind of "grand presidential state."

-The Prussian palace that is the official seat of Germany's president, Bellevue, is located closeby, but even its extensive wings are dwarfed by the new plans for the chancellery.
+The Prussian palace that is the official seat of Germany's president, Bellevue, is located close by, but even its extensive wings will be dwarfed if the chancellery is built as planned.

 "Evidently the aim is not to erect a functional purpose-built building," he told DW in a statement.
 "I think this sends the wrong signal — especially in the coronavirus crisis with its record public deficit."

-The Federal Audit Office has also criticized the plan for its expense, pointing out that it will cost €18,000 per square meter and includes unnecessary designs, including the winter garden, foot bridges and tunnels — which is recommended should be removed from the design to save tens of millions of euros.
-So far, the chancellery appears to be sticking to its guns.
+The Federal Audit Office has also criticized the plan for its expense, pointing out that it will cost €18,000 per square meter and includes unnecessary designs, including the winter garden, footbridges and tunnels — which, it recommended, should be removed from the design to save tens of millions of euros.
+So far, however, the chancellery appears to be sticking to its guns.

 Given what the chancellery represents, and the history of the buildings, historian Hoyer said it might be easier to understand why there is opposition to any expansion to government buildings.